gianconce/gianconce/README.md

 Reach me at g@gianconce.com or @gianconce on LinkedIn

-*Quick note: Deleted all of my repositories from GitHub because I'm starting from scratch, but feel free to ask me about any of my projects that's not here :)
+*Quick note: Deleted all of my repositories from GitHub because I'm starting from scratch :)